niteshd919/contactbook/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:
+## `npm install`
+use this command to install the node module and all the dependencies that are required to run the application.

 ### `npm start`